UoB-CS-Algorithms-II/uob-cs-algorithms-ii.github.io/errata.markdown

 ## Week 1 video 4 (Using O-notation)

 In slide 4 on L'Hôpital's rule, the statement that n &isin; o(b<sup>n</sup>) for all b > 0 should instead require b > 1.

+## Week 5 video 4 (Kruskal's algorithm)

+In the graph on slide 5, the weight-1 edge should be a weight-10 edge (so that the situation shown in the slides can actually happen).
+This does not substantively affect the discussion.